MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/windows-xr-plugin.md

 ![Screenshot of Build Settings window open in unity editor with Universal Windows Platform highlighted](images/wmr-config-img-4.png)

-After setting your platform, you need to let Unity know to create an [immersive view](../../design/app-views.md) instead of a 2D view when exported.
+After setting your platform, you need to let Unity know to create an [immersive view](../../design/app-views.md) instead of a 2D view when exported:

-## For XRSDK

 1. In the Unity Editor, navigate to **Edit > Project settings** and select **XR Plugin Management**